 Next Starter AI has more features (6 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose Next Starter AI if Payments and Auth are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose Next Starter AI if AI and Auth are higher priorities.
 If price is the deciding factor, SwiftShip is $$40 cheaper.